ms2sato/bistrio/README.md

 ## Challenges and Solutions

-Frameworks like Next.js and Vue.js mainly focus on the frontend.
-We believe this approach presents the following challenges:
+Many frameworks like Next.js primarily focus on the frontend.
+In such cases, I believe there are several challenges:

 - Often, non-essential tasks related to connecting with the backend (such as adjusting URLs for communication) arise.
 - Using Server Side Rendering (SSR) necessitates a frontend server (BFF), complicating the system architecture.